Neuroblastomadown arrow

 Radiology - Nuclear Medicine

-Bone scan below shows extensive diffuse and focal uptake throughout the skeleton consistent with multiple bone deposits in a case of neuroblastoma.
-The skull (#1) is especially involved as is the proximal humeri and the spine.
+The bone scan below shows extensive diffuse and focal uptake throughout the skeleton consistent with multiple bone deposits in a case of neuroblastoma.
+The skull (#1) is especially involved as are the proximal humeri and the spine.

 MIBG scan: